-A ministerial relationship is one in which a person is receiving pastoral care from a church leader.
-Whenever a person begins a relationship with any person in his or her capacity as a church official or leader, a ministerial relationship is created.
+A ministerial relationship is one in which a person is receiving pastoral care from a Church leader.
+Whenever a person begins a relationship with any person in his or her capacity as a Church official or leader, a ministerial relationship is created.
 This applies to:

-- Clergy (bishops, priest and deacons) - Members of religious communities (priests, brothers, sisters) - Lay ministers, lay pastoral associates, youth ministers and liturgical misters - Spiritual directors and pastoral counselors - School personnel - Seminary faculty, staff and administrators - Religious education teachers, church camp counselors, choir directors, coaches etc.
+- Clergy (bishops, priests, and deacons) - Members of religious communities (priests, brothers, sisters) - Lay ministers, lay pastoral associates, youth ministers, and liturgical ministers - Spiritual directors and pastoral counselors - School personnel - Seminary faculty, staff, and administrators - Religious education teachers, Church camp counselors, choir directors, coaches, etc.

-The Nature of Sexual Misconduct:
+The Nature of Sexual Misconduct

-Sexual misconduct is a general term that includes sexual harassment, sexual exploitation and sexual abuses.
+Sexual misconduct is a general term that includes sexual harassment, sexual exploitation, and sexual abuses.

-Sexual Abuse arising from the Ministerial relationship:
+Sexual Abuse Arising from the Ministerial Relationship

 While ministry is never about sexual contact, sexualized contact or sexualized behavior may arise within a ministerial relationship.
-In our Catholic faith this is never acceptable in a pastoral relationship with a parishioner, employee, student, spiritual director, counseling client or anyone who has sought the church's ministry.
+In our Catholic faith this is never acceptable in a pastoral relationship with a parishioner, employee, student, spiritual director, counseling client, or anyone who has sought the Church's ministry.